-Single-use plastics are some of the LVPs of our time.
-From disruption of food chains to destruction of entire marine ecosystems, ocean plastics are a problem that we are ready to face.
+Single-use plastics are some of the biggest environmental disrupters of our time.
+From interference of food chains to destruction of entire marine ecosystems, ocean plastics are a problem that we are ready to face.
 So where to start?
 Well, how does plastic get into the ocean in the first place?

 If you aren’t quite equipped with that answer, you’ve come to the right place.
 For a material that sticks around long after we are done with it, we want to know exactly how it’s passing through our communities and into our oceans.

-Armed with this information, we are ready to join the environmentally friendly companies, organizations, and people working every day to stop the plastic pollution we have all become too familiar with and save our oceans!
+Armed with this information, we are ready to join the environmentally friendly companies, social entrepreneurs, organizations, and people working every day to stop the effects of plastic pollution we have all become too familiar with and save our oceans!

 The Problem with Plastic

 As always, the first step towards solving the problem is to fully understand the issue and how it’s created.

 A good place to start here, is to understand why plastic is so dang attractive.
 Why can humans just not seem to get enough of the material despite the damage we all know it does?

 When did it become the norm to wrap almost every item—from food to your toothpaste—in material that will take hundreds, if not thousands, of years to decompose?

 Simply put, plastic is a super versatile, lightweight, flexible yet strong, moisture-resistant, relatively cheap material.
 The same characteristics that make it exceptionally durable make it painfully slow to degrade.
 No matter how small the pieces, they will never be absorbed by the environment or changed by natural processes.